Our Freedom to Learn in Practice:

 time on trying to ‘mend the past’ if at the same time I ruin the future,

-of manipulating them I show unaffected, coherent behaviour, and they are not prepared for that and fall out of their usual choreography, or
+- instead of manipulating them I show unaffected, coherent behaviour, and they are not prepared for that and fall out of their usual choreography,

 Here are a few examples for learning which significantly influences behaviour: